 You shouldn’t underestimate the benefits of having a doctor who focuses on nutrition.

-This article will look into the idea of food as medicine, examine how long doctors study nutrition, and then we’ll discuss the benefits of having a physician focused on real food.
+This article will look into the idea of food as medicine, examine how long doctors study nutrition, and then we’ll discuss the benefits of having a physician focused on nutritious food.

-As part of the ‘nutrition heroes’ segment, we’ll also take a look at the work of someone who has made a significant difference to people’s lives.
+We’ll also take a look at the work of someone who has made a significant difference to people’s lives; Dr. David Unwin.

 Food as Medicine